 Traditionally, Juneteenth—June 19th—is celebrated as the day when slavery officially ended.
 Yet historically, the holiday harkens back to June 19, 1865, when Maj.
 Gen. Gordon Granger and some 2,000 federal troops arrived in Galveston, Texas, to liberate the enslaved population, some two-and-a-half years after Lincoln’s Emancipation Proclamation.
 Throughout the Great Migration, when millions of Black Americans migrated north for opportunities to make a living, Black Texans carried this tradition with them.

-Despite the’s holiday’s emphasis on abolition, Audrey is quick to add, “there are other ways you can keep a population down” and, indeed, continue to enslave them.
+Despite the holiday’s emphasis on abolition, Audrey is quick to add, “there are other ways you can keep a population down” and, indeed, continue to enslave them.
 Audrey points to the denial of equal pay, sharecropping’s oppressive debt cycles and voter suppression as forms of enslavement well into the 20th century (and beyond).
 This is one of the reasons why Juneteenth is such an important ritual to celebrate annually.

 Celebrating Juneteenth Over the Centuries

 “Celebrate.
 Educate.
 Agitate.”
 This is the slogan and call to action Audrey associates with Juneteenth.
 From the first celebrations among the liberated Texans, Audrey summarizes the commemorations as follows: “Celebrating the fact that there was freedom to be you and have control over your own body and your own life.”
-Early celebrations were especially potent reminders of the ability to own land, taking place in people’s homes or churches, sometimes with formal programs, sometimes not—but always entered around community.
+Early celebrations were especially potent reminders of the ability to own land, taking place in people’s homes or churches, sometimes with formal programs, sometimes not—but always centered around community.

 Juneteenth and Black Lives Matter